Harmonic Maa{\ss}-Jacobi forms of degree 1 with higher rank indices: Abstract

 \section{Abstract}

 We define and investigate real analytic weak Jacobi forms of degree~1 and arbitrary rank.
 En route we calculate the Casimir operator associated to the maximal central extension of the real Jacobi group, which for rank exceeding~1 is of order~4.
-The notion of mixed mock modular forms is extended to Jacobi forms so as to include multivariable Appell functions in a natural way.
-Using the Casimir operator, we make a connection between this new notion and the notion of real analytic Jacobi forms.
+In ranks exceeding~1, the notions of H-harmonicity and semi-holomorphicity are the same.